aredondo/ring_cache/README.md

 * `capacity`: The maximum number of elements that the cache will hold.
 By default, the capacity is unlimited.

-* `target_hit_rate`: The cache will keep on growing in size until this target is achieved.
+* `target_hit_rate`: The cache will keep on growing in size until this target, expressed as a float number between 0 and 1, is achieved.
 Then, it will evict elements to make room for new ones to maintain its current size—as long as the hit rate is kept over this threshold.
 If the hit rate falls below the threshold, the cache will increase its size again.
 Size is always limited by the `capacity` option.
 By default, there is no target hit rate.

 The following options allow some control over the stored data: